-Everybody has a role which counts as their comparative advantage.
-This is the role which will maximize your impact once you take into account the skills and strengths of both yourself and others who are also working to improve the world with their careers.
+Everybody has a role or career which is their comparative advantage.
+This is the role you are best placed for once you take into account the skills and strengths of both yourself and others who are also working to improve the world with their careers.
 Playing to your comparative advantage can help you to maximize your counterfactual impact, even if (perhaps surprisingly) it isn’t the role you are best or most qualified for.
-However, it’s typically very difficult to know what your comparative advantage is, so often we just have to use our best guess when making career decisions.
+But because it’s very difficult to know what our comparative advantage is, we often have to use our best guess when making career decisions.

-Brian and Freddie want to start a rock band.
+Imagine the following scenario: Brian and Freddie want to start a rock band.
 Because it’s just the two of them, they decide that one of them should be a vocalist and the other a guitarist.
 But who should take each role?
-To make the best music, Brian and Freddie should each select the role in which they have the highest comparative advantage.
+To make the best music, Brian and Freddie should each select the role in which they have a comparative advantage.
 Doing so will most efficiently harness the talent that each of them brings to the band.

-To make this clearer, Brian wrote down a quick table (using quantification as a decision-making tool is a trick Brian learnt during his PhD in astrophysics).
-Each number reflects the musical value Brian and Freddy would add to the band as a guitarist or vocalist.
+To make the decision easier, Brian wrote down a quick table (Brian learned to use quantification as a decision-making tool during his PhD in astrophysics).
+Each number reflects the musical quality Brian and Freddy would add to the band as a guitarist or vocalist.

-Likewise, Freddie’s comparative advantage lies in vocals.
-Even though Freddy’s singing voice isn’t quite as beautiful as Brian’s, Freddie wants to be in the best band possible, and this means taking vocals because it frees up Brian to play the guitar.
+Likewise, Brian’s comparative advantage lies in guitar.
+Even though Brian’s guitar playing isn’t quite as beautiful as Freddie’s, Brian wants to be in the best band possible, and this means taking guitar because it frees Freddie up to sing.

 But hold on, if Freddie and Brian took vocals, wouldn’t their band be even better?
 They’d reach a combined score of 20— one more than if Freddie sings and Brian plays guitar.
 Perhaps they’d achieve even greater musical feats as an a capella duo…